What are some good alternatives to USB Over Network?

 On the DIY/nerdier end, there are open-source options like VirtualHere (already mentioned, but for real—if Raspberry Pi isn’t just a buzzword in your house, you might love it).
 But downside is very basic feature set, so if you need device-specific passthrough (like licensing dongles, smartcards, or webcams with audio), it can be super finicky.

-Kinda unpopular take: Sometimes RDP “USB redirection” (especially through Windows Remote Desktop or VMWare) works for basic things like printers, drives, maybe some generic stuff.
+Sometimes RDP “USB redirection” (especially through Windows Remote Desktop or VMWare) works for basic things like printers, drives, maybe some generic stuff.
 But anything finicky (Wacom tablets, crazy lab gear)?
 Forget it.
 You’ll spend more time cursing than working.

-If you’re in a corporate/enterprise setting, look for Parallels or FlexiHub as USB sharing alternatives, but keep in mind they can run into similar stability quirks or licensing confusion (and sometimes security/privacy flags depending on how sensitive your data is).
+If you’re in a corporate/enterprise setting, look for FlexiHub as USB sharing alternatives, but keep in mind they can run into similar stability quirks or licensing confusion (and sometimes security/privacy flags depending on how sensitive your data is).

 And not everyone agrees, but I’ve found USB Network Gate to be the most reliable blend of features vs config agony.
 It’s bulky, but works with everything I’ve thrown at it (Windows and Linux here).
-The cost isn’t nothing, but compare it to the time lost troubleshooting flaky free stuff or paying for hardware that’s suddenly abandoned by the mfg?
-Meh, worth it.

 If you want to try it for yourself, here’s a more direct option for exploring the most robust USB device sharing downloads right now.